 - Each level has a set number of logged SCUBA or SSBA dives and bottom time requirements that you must have logged over at least 12 months.

-It is required in Australia and New Zealand that all occupational diving operations are supervised trained in the type of diving operation being conducted and holding a current supervisors certificate and are therefore are a crucial in any onshore diving project.
-As a qualified ADAS onshore supervisor there a range of opportunities that are available, ranging from Aquaculture (Fish farming), Aquarium work, Onshore Construction, etc. CDA Prides itself on its 100% Employment rate for 2018, and will help in any way it can to aid in the employment process of a graduated student.
+It is required in Australia and New Zealand that all occupational diving operations are supervised and trained in the type of diving operation being conducted and holding a current supervisors certificate and are therefore crucial in any onshore diving project.
+As a qualified ADAS onshore supervisor there are a range of opportunities that are available, ranging from Aquaculture (Fish farming), Aquarium work, Onshore Construction, etc. CDA Prides itself on its 100% Employment rate for 2018, and will help in any way it can to aid in the employment process of a graduated student.